PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `92 / 55 / 196 / 2 / 11` sequential tests pass.
 The AST audit reports 32 raw
 and 30 managed unconsumed lowerer results, and the phase store remains exactly 128 IDs and 128 owners.

+The next characterization freezes the terminal singleton/Clamp-SiNet composite together with its immediately following recorded HardSwish-SE pass.
+The future owner will use the exact existing SiNet terminal context and public HardSwish implementation, while the lowerer will record returned element `[1]` under the unchanged HardSwish phase ID before any later graph mutation.
+Complete schemas, both layout-option paths, wrapper compatibility, adjacent QKV/Dequant boundaries, and the terminal SiNet/singleton-Reshape route are preserved.

+Focused and reference-based affected sequential validation report `4 passed, 1 xfailed` and `395 passed, 1 xfailed` across 14 files; the sole expected failure is the deliberately absent future owner.
+Production behavior, dependencies, TensorFlow isolation, the raw/managed 32/30 inventory, and the exactly 128-ID/128-owner phase store remain unchanged.